This article offers troubleshooting solutions for issues with cron in Magento on-premise products.

 This section discusses how to see if cron is currently running and to verify whether it's set up properly.

-To verify whether or not your crontab is set up:
+To verify whether or not your crontab is set up do the following steps:

 - Log in to your Magento server as, or switch to, the Magento file system owner .

 bash ls -al <magento_root>/var/.setup_cronjob_statusIf the file exists, cron has run successfully in the past.
 If the file does not exist, either you haven't yet installed Magento or cron isn't running.
 In either case, continue with the next step.

 Get more detail about cron.
 As a user with

 rootprivileges, enter the following command: